-AirBNB, VRBO and other short-term property rental platforms have taken over desirable rental markets throughout the United States.
-Yet, despite the vast potential of short-term rentals, lenders are still having trouble making loans on these properties.
+Airbnb, VRBO and other short-term vacation rental platforms have had a profound impact on desirable rental markets throughout the United States.
+Yet, despite the vast potential of vacation rentals, lenders still hesitate to make loans on these properties.

 High end and vacation rentals are a great asset for anyone looking to save for retirement.
 Call Socotra Capital today to learn more.

 Financing the purchase of vacation real estate can be a challenge.

 Lenders typically don’t like making large loans on investment properties.
 Fannie Mae’s cutoff is $484,350, and most other lenders max out at $624,000.
 While a would-be homebuyer’s first inclination might be to turn to a bank to make up the difference, most banks don’t like offering a secondary loan on top of a Fannie Mae loan.

 Part of the problem is that banks have no reliable source of data for the vacancy rates on a particular piece of property.
 Also, appraisers and underwriters don’t use short term rental rates when looking at rental properties.
 This means that homes that are ideal candidates for short-term rental are undervalued with regard to their potential to generate income, and your ability to pay the mortgage is underestimated as well.